microsoft/vscode-edge-devtools/README.md

-# Microsoft Edge Developer Tools for VS Code
+# Microsoft Edge Developer Tools for Visual Studio Code

-**Show the browser's Elements and Network tool inside the VS Code editor and use it to fix CSS issues with your site and inspect the Network.**
+**Show the browser's Elements and Network tool inside the Visual Studio Code editor and use it to fix CSS issues with your site and inspect the Network.**

-A VS Code extension that allows you to use the browser's Elements and Network tool from within the editor.
+A Visual Studio Code extension that allows you to use the browser's Elements and Network tool from within the editor.
 The DevTools will connect to an instance of Microsoft Edge giving you the ability to see the runtime HTML structure, alter layout, fix styling issues, and view network requests.
-All without leaving VS Code.
+All without leaving Visual Studio Code.

 **Note**: This extension _only_ supports Microsoft Edge